Think ahead - to Christmas 2013…

 thinkmoney could help

 This isn't something you have to do on your own.
-The thinkmoney Personal Account comes with a built-in budgeting service that's designed to get all the essential bills paid.
+The thinkmoney Current Account comes with a built-in budgeting service that's designed to get all the essential bills paid.

 It's actually two accounts: when your money comes into your Salaries Account, our Money Managers put aside enough for all the bills you've told them about before they move the rest of your cash to your Card Account.